cambridge-cares/CitiesKG/agents/src/main/java/uk/ac/cam/cares/twa/cities/models/README.md

 - `clear`: sets the field to its default value, which is the output of `listConstructor` for a list, otherwise `null`.
 - `getMinimised`: returns the output of `minimiser` on the field value, unless it is a list, in which case returns a list of the outputs of `minimiser` on each element.
-- `getNode(s)`: returns the output of `nodeGetter` on the field value (for a list; returns an array of the outputs of `nodeGetter` on each element).
+- `getNodes`: returns the outputs of `nodeGetter` on elements of the field value; for non-lists, this has length 1.

-### MetaModel
+## MetaModel

 A `MetaModel` is created for each `Model` subclass the first time an instance thereof is created; all future instances will then link back to the same `MetaModel`.
-It may be thought of as the collected output of reflection-based runtime annotation processing, which is not to be repeated for each model instance for performance reasons.
+Conceptually, it may be thought of as the collected output of reflection-based runtime annotation processing, which is stored for use across all instances.

-***Fundamentally, each `MetaModel` is the `FieldKey`-indexed collection of `FieldInterface`s for its target class, and serves as the engine through which the `Model` base methods interact with the annotated fields declared by subclasses.***
+The core element of each `MetaModel` is the `FieldKey`-indexed collection of `FieldInterface`s for its target class, `TreeMap<FieldKey, FieldInterface> fieldMap`.
+This serves as the engine through which the `Model` base methods interact with the annotated fields declared by subclasses.

-The main member is `fieldMap`, a `TreeMap<FieldKey, FieldInterface>`.
-This is the bread and butter of the Model framework.
 The other fields in `MetaModel` are `scalarFields` and `vectorFields`, which are simply the scalar (non-list) and vector (list) entries in `fieldMap` extracted for convenience.

-The use of `TreeMap` is deliberate, since having `FieldKey` sorted by graph makes updating more compact.
+The use of `TreeMap` is deliberate so the entries are sorted by key.

-### Bringing it all together
+## Bringing it all together

 `MetaModel`, `FieldKey` and `FieldInterface` are leveraged together in the main methods provided by the `Model` base class.

 - On `pullAll`, the graph database is queried for all quads containing the model instance's IRI as the subject or object.
 Each row of the response is processed as such:
   - The predicate, graph and direction of the quad are compiled into a `FieldKey`.
   - The `FieldKey` is looked up in `metaModel.fieldMap` to retrieve the corresponding `FieldInterface`.
   - The value and datatype of the counterparty in the quad is injected into the instance by `fieldInterface.put`.
-The conversion to the field's Java type and handling of lists vs. non-lists is all black-boxed inside `FieldInterface` .
+The conversion to the field's Java type and handling of lists is all compartmentalised inside `FieldInterface`.
   - A minimised copy of the new value is retrieved by `fieldInterface.getMinimised` and saved in `cleanValues`.
+- On `pullPartial`, we:
+  - Iterate through `metaModel.scalarFields` to build a combined query from the `FieldKey`s of requested fields.
+  - Iterate through `metaModel.vectorFields` to build a separate query for each vector `FieldKey` requested.
+  - Inject the response values into the `Model` through the respective `FieldInterface`s (and save minimised copies to `cleanValues`)
-- On `queuePushUpdate`, we iterate through `metaModel.fieldMap`, and for each entry,
+- On `pushChanges`, we iterate through `metaModel.fieldMap`, and for each entry:
   - The current value (minimised), retrieved via the `FieldInterface`, is compared to the counterpart in `cleanValues` to determine if the field is dirty.
-    - If so, deletion of the existing quad(s) and insertion of the new quad(s) are queued using `fieldInterface.getNode(s)`.
+  - If so, updates to delete of the existing quad(s) and insert of the new quad(s) are built with `fieldInterface.getNode(s)`.
-    - There is actually some complexity in ordering the updates to obtain the desired behaviour in edge cases; see code comments for more detail.
-    - The new values are written to `cleanValues`.
+  - Minimised values are written to `cleanValues`.

-The other methods work similarly, with `metaModel.scalarFields` and `metaModel.vectorFields` used in specific `pullScalars` and `pullVector` methods.

-One thing to note is the `dirtyAll` method, which forces all fields to be considered dirty; this is called in the constructor so ex nihilo model instances will always write everything on push.
-This is implemented by setting every entry in `cleanValues` to an object which no `FieldInterface.getMinimised` will produce; at this time, `Object.class` is used.
+#Extending functionality

+##Adding new types

+###Direct addition to FieldInterface

+Support for different types is implemented in the constructor of `FieldInterface`.
+Simply add an additional condition to the `innerType` interrogation section, capturing the type to be added and setting their `parser`, `nodeGetter` and `minimiser` functions.

+The new type should also be added to the tests for the package.
+Add a field of the new type to `TestModel`, and add a new test to `FieldInterfaceTests` following the pattern of other types. `FieldInterfaceTests` is already nicely abstracted to make this quick and easy.

+This method is appropriate for relatively common types such as date and time types, numeric types, etc.

+###Creation of a DatatypeModel

+See [Defining a DatatypeModel](#Defining a DatatypeModel).
+This is more appropriate if you need behaviour for a particular use case.